Eating Disorder Therapy Alabama

 Cognitive Behavioral Therapy (CBT)

 Cognitive Behavioral Therapy (CBT) is a solution-focused, evidence-based treatment approach that emphasizes changing behavior by applying specific skills.
-Developed by Dr. Aaron Beck in the 1960s, CBT has been researched extensively and is the most widely used therapy for treating mood disorders, anxiety, substance use disorders, and schizophrenia, as well as eating disorders.
+Developed by Dr. Aaron Beck in the 1960s, CBT has been researched extensively and is the most widely used therapy for treating mood disorders, anxiety, and schizophrenia, as well as eating disorders.
 By focusing on the ways our thinking influences our emotions and our coinciding behaviors, CBT identifies, addresses, and teaches us ways to respond to the core beliefs that contribute to the ways we see ourselves, other people, and the world.

 Dialectical Behavioral Therapy (DBT)